garygangwu/vehicle-detection/README.md

 2. <b>SVM C parameter Optimization:</b>
 `C parameter` imforms the SVM optimization how much I want to avoid misclassifying each training example.
 It serves a trade-off between achieving a low training error at the train time vs. a low testing error on unseen data.
 To minimize the overfitting and avoid false postive, I picked a tiny C parameter, `0.001`, to impove the confidence of the prediction of the car images.

 3. <b>Apply a high density of sliding windows:</b> It is unavoidable to have false postives, but the false postives are spontaneous.
 This means if moving the window a little bit, the detection algorithm will not new image window consider it as cars.
 However, if it is a really car, moving the window a little bit will still generate a postive prediction result.
 Therefore, with a high density of sliding windows, more windows will detect the acutal cars, while false postive windows are very limited.
+Empirically, I set the overlap window as 0.9, meaning 90% overlap between neighbor sliding windows.
 As a result, we can easily apply a high threadhold of overlapped the windows to indicate the true prediction.
 Below is an example that there is one false postive window but was removed applying an overlapped window threshold

 <img src="demo/test_7.jpg" />